gwarf/dotfiles/.config/nvim/README.md

 # neovim configuration based on lua

-This cofiguraiton is fully done in lua.
+This configuraiton is fully done in lua.